Pho3nyxX/multithreaded-drinking-simulation/README.md

 A multithreaded C++ simulation demonstrating how concurrent processes safely interact with shared resources using mutexes and condition variables, modeled through a scenario of students sharing a drink barrel monitored by a bartender.

-This project focuses on visualising Operating Systems concepts such as synchronization, critical sections, process states, and thread coordination in a fun and practical way.

 ---

 ## 📌 Project Overview